-- i.
-There shall be no conveyance of water from Sugar Hollow Reservoir to Ragged Mountain Reservoir or Observatory Water Treatment Plant via the existing pipeline. - ii.
-There shall be no conveyance of water from South Fork Rivanna Reservoir into Ragged Mountain Reservoir when the water level at the Expanded Ragged Mountain Reservoir is at or above the spillway elevation. - iii.
+- iii.
 When the water level at South Fork Rivanna Reservoir is below its spillway elevation and water is released from Sugar Hollow Reservoir to the Moormans River at a rate substantially in excess of the applicable total downstream flow specified herein for the purpose of conveying water into South Fork Rivanna Reservoir for water supply, the Rivanna Water & Sewer Authority will reduce the rate of flow released through the flow control device at Sugar Hollow Reservoir by no more than fifty percent (50 %) per day until the applicable total downstream flow specified herein is achieved. - iv.
 The maximum withdrawal from South Fork Rivanna Reservoir shall not exceed 48 million gallons per day and the maximum refill of Ragged Mountain Reservoir from South Fork Rivanna Reservoir shall not exceed 25 million gallons per day. - 8.
 Prior to impacting any surface waters as authorized by this permit, the applicant shall submit any existing regional or local water supply conservation plans that apply to the service areas being supplied by the water withdrawn under this permit. - 9.
-The permittee must issue a call for voluntary conservation, prior to reducing flowby to the South Fork Rivanna River to 50% of natural inflow or 1.3 mgd, whichever is greater, under the provisions of Special Conditions I.F.4.a.ii or I.F.5.a.ii; and the retail customers must be practicing mandatory conservation prior to reducing flowby to the South Fork Rivanna River to 30% of natural inflow or 1.3 mgd, whichever is greater, under the provisions of Special Conditions I.F.5.a.iii. - 10.
+The permittee must issue a call for voluntary conservation, prior to reducing flowby to the South Fork Rivanna River to 50% of natural inflow or 1.3 mgd, whichever is greater, under the provisions of Special Conditions I.F.4.a.ii or I.F.5.a.ii; and the retail customers must be practicing mandatory conservation prior to reducing flowby to the South Fork Rivanna River to 30% of natural inflow or 1.3 mgd, whichever is greater, under the provisions of Special Conditions I.F.4.a.iii or I.F.5.a.iii. - 10.
 In the event that the Governor or the Virginia Drought Coordinator declares a drought emergency in the Drought evaluation Region, which includes Albemarle County and the City of Charlottesville, the permittee shall implement the mandatory conservation measures, as detailed in Attachment A of this permit.
 The permittee shall be responsible for determining when drought emergencies are declared.
 DEQ may require documentation that mandatory conservation measures were implemented during declared drought emergencies. - 11.
 Water withdrawal monitoring and reporting activities shall comply with this section, with Part I.C, and with Part II.
 All records and information that result from the monitoring and reporting activities required by this permit, including any records of maintenance activities to the withdrawal system, shall be retained for the life of the permit.
-This period of retention shall be extended automatically during the course of any unresolved litigation regarding the regulated activity or as requested by the State Water Control Board.
+This period of retention shall be extended automatically during the course of any unresolved litigation regarding the regulated activity or as requested by the State Water Control Board. - 12.
+For all permittees whose average daily withdrawal during any single month exceeds 10,000 gallons per day, the water withdrawals shall be reported to DEQ by January 31st of the next year, as required under State Water Control Board (SWCB) Water Withdrawal Reporting Regulation (9 VAC 25-200 et seq.).
+The annual monitoring report shall contain the following information: the permittee's name and address, the sources and locations of water withdrawal, the cumulative volume of water withdrawn each month of the calendar year, the maximum day withdrawal and the month in which it occurred, and the method of withdrawal measurement.
+For permittees subject to the Virginia Department of Health (VDH) Waterworks Regulations, the annual reports to DEQ may include, as an alternative, the source and location of water withdrawals, the type of use for the water withdrawn, and reference to the reports filed with VDH that contain the monthly withdrawal data.

-VWP Individual Permit No. 06-1574, Minor Modification No. 2 Part I - Special Conditions Page 17 of 35
+VWP Individual Permit No. 06-1574, Minor Modification No. 3 Part I - Special Conditions Page 17 of 35